Lots of Business Owners Don’t Know How to Check a Business Credit Score

 So this is the account balance for those combination trade lines.

 The next part is about how your company has done with its payments.
 So it breaks down into credit card and leasing accounts.
 It also has trade lines on file for at least six months and with updating activity in the last three months.
 Another part is aged trades.

 So the last are accounts not updated within the last three months.
-This information is broken down by supplier category, with payment trends at the bottom.
+This information breaks down by supplier category, with payment trends at the bottom.

 Next up are inquiries into your business’s credit.
 There is a summary by type of institution doing the asking by inquiry month.

 If your business has any collection filings, they are here.
 It’s by date, collection agency name, status, and amounts in dispute and collected.
 It also includes the closed date, if applicable.

 This section shows what Experian knows about your business and its relationships with these types of institutions.
 It includes what and how much any credit was for, when the loan began, and any balance.

 Next the report shows basic legal information.
 This is such as the court where a judgment is on file, the date, and how much it is for.